 Then Jesus said, "I chose the twelve of you, but one is a devil."
 He was speaking of Judas, son of Simon Iscariot, one of the Twelve, who would later betray him.

 — John 6:70-71 NLT

 We know the story before we read it.
-Lurking in the shadows is the traitor.
-Treachery is afoot.
-While we can speculate on why Judas would do such a terrible thing, Scripture doesn't tell us.
-The Holy Spirit tells us only that he did betray Jesus — and already, Jesus knows that Judas will betray him.
-Quite remarkably, Jesus will do the heart of his ministry and offer his deepest and most genuine service to his disciples knowing all the while that one of them will hand him over to be tortured and crucified.
+Lurking in the shadows was the traitor.
+Treachery was afoot.
+Scripture doesn't explicitly tell us why Judas betrayed Jesus, but at least part of the motivation may have been just the money.
+The Holy Spirit tells us that Judas did betray Jesus — and already, Jesus knew that Judas would betray him.
+Quite remarkably, Jesus did the heart of his ministry and offered his deepest and most genuine service to his disciples knowing all the while that one of them would hand him over to be tortured and crucified.
 I don't know about you, but that is a bittersweet comfort to me.
 Bitter, because I hate that the Lord Jesus, who created all that is in our world, had to face such a heartbreaking breach of trust.
 Sweet, because I know he knows what betrayal and suffering are like — not just as God, but also as a brokenhearted friend who has been betrayed for inexplicable reasons.
 Sounds like my world.
 Sounds even more like my Savior!